 - Empire: Why were the Europeans mad about empires?
 The British Empire and the Slave Trade.

 - Power: Democracy - How did ordinary people win the right to vote?
-The French Revolution and the Chartists.
+The Suffrage movement.

 - Conflict: How have conflicts affected soldiers and civilians?
-Causes and events of the First and Second World Wars, The Blitz and the Atomic Bomb
+Causes and events of the First and Second World Wars, The Blitz, the Atomic Bomb and the Holocaust.

 - From Autocracy to Communism: Russia 1900 to 1953.